FemboyDeveloper/FemboyDeveloper/README.md

 - Enjoy doing some light video editing and graphic design on the side 🎨
 - I love boardgames and strategy videogames 🎮

-# My work as a developer
-## I'm a self-taught software developer and a software engineering student!
-- Developed the [website](https://faforever.com/) of open-source Danish organization [FAForever](https://github.com/FAForever), which oversees the development of FAF, a strategy video-game with over a 1000 users playing daily.
-- Created and [hosted (website)](https://www.wars-world.com/) a full stack MERN application under 9 weeks [(repository)](https://github.com/FemboyDeveloper/AW-Competitive), creating a multiplayer chess like stratey game with seamless real-time gameplay.
-- Currently working on making Wars-World more than just a demo, right now it's an open-source project open to anyone!
-- I have won 2 hackathons!
-First [ShellHacks](https://devpost.com/software/sundered-starlight) with over 1200 participants and [KnightHacks](https://devpost.com/software/lawlinker) with over 700!